Pamela Anderson Welcomes New Indian Dog Into Her California Home

-London - When Pamela Anderson visited India recently, her heart was captured by the plight of the homeless dogs she saw on the streets.
-So when Anderson, an honorary director of People for the Ethical Treatment of Animals (PETA) US, learned that PETA India's Poorva Joshipura was headed to the States to meet with her overseas colleagues and to visit her family, the Baywatch star asked if Joshipura would bring a homeless puppy with her.
-Anderson has decided to name her newest family member, who was rescued from a construction site in Mumbai, Pyari, or "Loved One".
+When Pamela Anderson visited India recently, her heart was captured by the plight of the homeless dogs she saw on the streets.
+So when Pamela – an honorary director of PETA US – learned that PETA India’s Poorva Joshipura was headed to the States to meet with her overseas colleagues and visit her family, the Baywatch star asked if Poorva would take a homeless puppy with her.
+Pamela has decided to name her newest family member, who was rescued from a construction site in Mumbai, Pyari, or “Loved One”.

 Every time someone buys a dog from a breeder or a pet shop, a dog on the streets or in an animal shelter loses his or her chance at finding a good home.
 Each year, thousands of cats and dogs are euthanised in the UK alone because there aren’t enough good homes for them.
 Others are abandoned on the streets, where they starve to death, get injured or killed by vehicles or fall prey to abuse.

 Help turn the tide of animal homelessness – take the pledge now.